 I am a junior in the Honours Physics undergraduate program at McGill University and a research assistant in Lincoln Greenhill's research group at the Harvard-Smithsonian CfA.
 I specialize in astronomy software.
-I love data science and have a profound interest in singularities—both black holes and superintelligence alike.
+I love physics, statistics, automation, artificial intelligence, GPUs, and many other things.

 Bifrost is a software framework built to expedite the development of astronomical data analysis pipelines.
 It forms the stream-processing infrastructure between algorithms by webbing them together with an efficient GPU/CPU ring buffer implementation.
 Coded in Python, C/C++, and CUDA.